sebastiano123-c/Esp32-cam-telemetry/README.md

 Upload the [wifi-tx](https://github.com/sebastiano123-c/Esp32-cam-telemetry/test/wifi-tx/wifi-tx.ino) sketch on your transmitter board.

 # Telemetry
-In this code I use variables: roll, pitch, flight mode, altitude, battery and the four channels of the controller.
+In this code I use the following variables:
+- roll
+- pitch
+- flight mode
+- altitude
+- battery
+- four channels of the controller (_e.g._ roll, pitch, throttle, yaw)
+- GPS latitude and longitude.
 These values are updated at the every 100ms in the browser.

 # Talk with drone